pachopa/pachopa/README.md

 Skills:  REACT / JS / HTML / CSS

 - 🔭 I’m currently looking for a new project
-- 🌱 I’m currently learning React, and Redux
+- 🌱 I’m currently learning React, Redux, GraphQL, Firebase, and AWS
 - 📫 How to reach me: chrislee910320@gmail.com